top of page

 The Fractional CFO

-Now we’d want to clarify the difference between a fractional CFO’s v/s an interim CFO.
-A fractional CFO spends only a fraction of his working week with the company and likely spends the rest of their time with other clients.
+Now we’d want to clarify the difference between a fractional CFO v/s an interim CFO.
+A fractional CFO spends only a fraction of their working week with the company and likely spends the rest of their time with other clients.
 Typical fractional assignments range from 5 – 20 hours a week.

 Both fractional and interim CFOs are hired as contractors and paid on a 1099 basis.

-For the fractional CFO, an early-stage company will benefit by offering financial oversight, controls and someone who can be a sounding board as the company grows and prepares for its initial capital round.
-The responsibilities of a fractional CFO are typically centered around setting up early financial infrastructure, managing accounting resources, selection and oversight of tax advisors, advising founders on cash flow and other financial nuances and building out investor data rooms.
+For the fractional CFO, an early-stage company will benefit by offering financial oversight, controls, and someone who can be a sounding board as the company grows and prepares for its initial capital round.
+The responsibilities of a fractional CFO are typically centered around setting up early financial infrastructure, managing accounting resources, selecting and oversight of tax advisors, advising founders on cash flow and other financial nuances, and building out investor data rooms.

-Companies with a rapid growth trajectory can quickly outgrow the fractional CFO and look towards a more dedicated resource either as a VP or a Head of Finance..
-In some rare cases, companies leapfrog directly to a full time experienced CFO hire based on its growth and success.
+Companies with a rapid growth trajectory can quickly outgrow the fractional CFO and look towards a more dedicated resource, either as a VP or a Head of Finance.
+In some rare cases, companies leapfrog directly to a full-time, experienced CFO hire based on their growth and success.
 We have seen several cases where the fractional CFO was hired as a full-time CFO or played a key role in sourcing and hiring the full-time CFO.

 How do you source and vet a fractional CFO?